MicroPasts/micropasts-blog-gatsby/README.md

     Note: You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries).

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.txt`.
+    Open the `micropasts-blog-gatsby` directory in your code editor of choice and edit `src/pages/index.txt`.
 Save your changes and the browser will update in real time!

 ## 🚀 Quick start (Gatsby Cloud)